Hordaland: Government

 Most of the municipalities in Hordaland were part of the Hordaland police district.
-Gulen and Solund in Sogn og Fjordane county were also part of the Hordaland police district.
+Gulen Municipality and Solund Municipality in Sogn og Fjordane county were also part of the Hordaland police district.
 Bømlo, Etne, Fitjar, Stord and Sveio were a part of the "Haugaland and Sunnhordland" police district, along with eight other municipalities in Rogaland county.

 Geography

 Hordaland is semi-circular in shape.
 It is located on the western coast of Norway, split from southwest to northeast by the long, deep Hardangerfjorden, one of Norway's main fjords and a great tourist attraction.
 About half of the National park of Hardangervidda is in this county.
 The county also includes many well-known waterfalls, such as Vøringsfossen and Stykkjedalsfossen.
 It also includes the Folgefonna and Hardangerjøkulen glaciers.

 More than 60% of the inhabitants live in Bergen and the surrounding area.
 Other urban or semi-urban centres include Leirvik, Voss and Odda.